#{ServerName}

 Paignton is a traditional seaside town in South Devon, renowned for its bustling pier, promenade and beach.
 Originally a Celtic settlement, Paignton was a fishing village right up until the 19th century when the harbour was built.
 The arrival of the railway in 1859 brought crowds of visitors and the town quickly became a favourite tourist destination for the Victorians.

 Today, the harbour remains a hive of activity, especially during the summer months, when there are plenty of fishing and diving trips on offer.
 The historic harbour is also surrounded by delightful restaurants and cafes where you can sample the day’s catch!
-Check out our guide on things to do in Paignton for more ideas if you are visiting the area.
+Check out our guide on things to do in Paignton and top places to eat in Paignton for more ideas if you are visiting the area.

 Where to stay nearby